 The three “musts” in meditation are:

 This doesn’t mean still like a statue.
 If you get an itch, itch it, and if your knees hurt, then move your legs.
 That’s fine.
-Just don’t stand up, be sitting down in a comfortable place, say, a sofa or your bed.
+Just don’t stand up and walk around.
+If the phone rings, ignore it.
+Be sitting down in a comfortable place, say, a sofa or your bed.
 You can meditate lying down, you can sit, whatever position is going to be comfortable for you for about half an hour, or maybe just 20 minutes, that’s okay.
 (If you are meditating in a group, though, you really must stay completely still as you will distract the other practitioners.)

 So this means not on a train, not with other people in the room (unless it’s a meditation group).
 No phones, no computers, not answering the door, just staying still and alone.

 This one means that you turn off any music, radio, TV, everything, even chill-out meditation music.
 You don’t need any props – that’s the point.
 You don’t have to soundproof your room or close the window – in any event, even if there is no sound outside you will hear your heart beat and your breath, so there really is no way to be completely in silence; the silence injunction means just no singing, humming making a noise or talking during meditation.
 That being said try to find a quiet time of day; if there is drilling or loud music coming from outside your space, you should choose another time.

 Some things to not worry about: